ziosante/GetExtIP/README.md

 USAGE

 From shell:
-1) type GetExtIP
+1) type: GetExtIP
-2) to set your env variable you could type something like GetExtIP >ENV:ExternalIP
+2) to set your env variable you could type something like: GetExtIP >ENV:ExternalIP
-3) GetExtIP GUI to display a window
+3) to display a window: GetExtIP GUI